sebastianLedzianowski/contact_book/README.md

 ## Introduction

-Contact Book is an application created using FastAPI, SQLAlchemy, Pydantic, and other Python technologies.
-It allows you to add, edit, delete contacts, and keep track of upcoming birthdays.
-All of this is supported to JWT token pairs: access token and refresh token.
+Contact Book is an application created using FastAPI, SQLAlchemy, Pydantic and other Python technologies.
+It allows you to add, edit, delete contacts and track upcoming birthdays.
+When registering, you must confirm your email address by clicking on the link sent to the provided email address.
+Login is handled by JWT pairs: an access token and a refresh token.
 ## Functions

+- ✉️  Verification of the e-mail address by sending a verification message with a special link.
 - ➕ Add, ✏️ edit, and ❌ delete contacts.
 - 📅 Track upcoming birthdays.
 - 🧪 Generate fake contacts for testing purposes.